 Note: You must submit a request for the Washington BOP/DOH to verify your hours to another state board’s licensing group (if required), you can do this by sending your request to email@example.com indicating what information is needed on the verification and to what email address the verification should be sent to.

-Once you know what state(s) you plan to apply for licensure in you can complete the survey below.
-Experiential Services will utilize the responses to complete any additional paperwork for other states you may be applying to, you can add the specific forms you need within the survey.
+Once you know what state(s) you plan to apply for licensure in, you can indicate that in the form listed below.
+Experiential Services will utilize the responses to complete any additional paperwork for other states you may be applying to, you can add the specific forms you need within the form.
 Links to various boards of pharmacy are available here.
 This is especially important for graduates planning to apply in states other than WA, use the link below to request any college or degree verification paperwork required by indicating the state you are applying for licensure in.
 If you need an official transcript please review “Degree Conferral & Transcripts” above.

 Experiential Services processes all college/degree verification paperwork within 10 business days of degree conferral.
 Please see above for more information on degree conferral.